-Chief Jane Castor and the men and women of the Tampa Police Department will host law enforcement professionals from around the world at #SMILEcon #9 May 28th-30th, 2014.
+Acting Chief Tom Jahner and the men and women of the Phoenix Police Department will host law enforcement professionals from around the world at #SMILEcon #11 April 28th-30th, 2014.
 This will be the only U.S. based SMILE Conference in 2015.

-From the Chief to the newest officer in the agency, Investigators, PIOs, SROs and Community Policing Officers, The SMILE Conference is appropriate for anyone who is interested in social media and its many applications in the field of law enforcement, community engagement and crime prevention.
+From the Chief to the newest officer in the agency, Investigators, PIOs, SROs and Community Policing Officers, The SMILE Conference is appropriate for anyone who is interested in social media and its many applications in the field of law enforcement, community engagement, event management, crime prevention and investigations.

-The SMILE Conference will address social media as community media, investigative techniques and cases studies, officer safety, social media policy and strategy, legal issues, recruitment and retention and will also offer a SMILE bootcamp of hands-on training every morning from 7:30-8:45.
+The SMILE Conference will address social media as community media, investigative techniques and cases studies, officer safety, social media policy and strategy, legal issues, recruitment and retention and will also offer a SMILE bootcamp of hands-on training every morning before the conference.
 Plenary sessions run from 9-5, 9-3 on the third day.

 The conference will also include one evening Town Hall meeting.

-Thursday evening in Tampa and Wednesday evening In Birmingham – This Town Hall has proven to be one of the most popular events of the conference.
+Wednesday evening at the Sheraton – This Town Hall has proven to be one of the most popular events of the conference.
 It will provide everyone an opportunity to further explore and discuss at length issues concerning social media and law enforcement that could not be fully addressed during the plenary session.
 The Town Hall will be highly spirited, interactive and wrapped in a social media context.

 The idea of a social media conference for police first percolated at LAwS Communications in late 2008 when Lauri Stevens was working with a midwestern police department creating their Facebook page and blog.
 But the demand didn’t appear until September of 2009, shortly after the ConnectedCOPS blog was created.
 So the first conference was planned for April 7-9 of 2010, in Washington D.C.